SocratesCodes/doc/docs/additional setup/minio.md

 6. Access the MinIO console url, authenticate and then perform step 2 of the local setup above.
 7. Set MinIO configured credentials in your application's [environment variables](../development/environment.md#backend-service):
 8. On Coolify, access the resource container's terminal and perform step 5 and 6 of the local setup above.

+## What's next?
+Check other other [development setup guides](../development/preparation.md) and [deployment setup guides](../deployment/deployment.md) for more details.